vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 On 2023-11-27, I halved my run, but ran most of both ways, so the overall distance I ran was comparable with my usual.

+## 2023-11-29: natural exercise

+I made a trip to San Francisco.
+This involved standing and a bit of walking for about 2 hours 50 mintues and then again for about 40 minutes, with a 30-minute sitdown for eating in between.
+The standing was in BART (where I had to balance while the train was moving) and waiting at station platforms, including a one-hour wait due to a BART holdup.
+The walking around was on the station platform, to and from stations, and within Westfield Mall.
+Moreover, all my standing/walking time involved wearing a mask, which added to the extent of natural exercise.

+The extensive natural exercise took the place of deliberate exercise on this day.